Marcus Tullius Tiro: Life

 Tiro's first appearance in the Ciceronean corpus is when Cicero seconded him to his brother Quintus Tullius Cicero to write political reports in 54 BC.
 Some date his manumission to this year, but it is more likely that he was manumitted the next year in April 53 BC.
+He was probably aged twenty.
 When Tiro was freed, with much celebration, he adopted Cicero's praenomen (Marcus) and nomen (Tullius); A letter from Cicero to Quintus describing the ceremony is lost, but letters from Quintus commending Cicero for his decision survive.
 It is possible that Pompey was present in an official capacity.

-Afterwards, he accompanied Cicero to Cilicia during Cicero's governorship there.
-On his return from Cilicia in 51 BC, Tiro fell seriously ill; Cicero's letters show the strength of their friendship and how Cicero regularly wrote to check on Tiro's health.
+Afterwards, he accompanied Cicero to Cilicia during Cicero's governorship there (51–50 BC).
+On his return from Cilicia in 50 BC, Tiro fell seriously ill; Cicero's letters show the strength of their friendship and how Cicero regularly wrote to check on Tiro's health.
 Many of Cicero's letters refer with concern to his illnesses.

 Tiro not only assisted Cicero in secretarial work, but also helped to proofread manuscripts, supervise copyists, and also help in private and financial matters.
 In 47 BC, for example, Tiro managed the leasing out of Cicero's gardens in Tusculum, oversaw the provision of water to the villa, catalogued the books at Cicero's estate, and tried to reconcile Cicero's daughter Tullia with her husband.
 He also was the point of contact for Cicero's financial matters: when Cicero divorced Terentia, his friend Titus Pomponius Atticus wrote to Tiro about repayment of Terentia's dowry.